discordjs/guide/guide/popular-topics/threads.md

 Threads are automatically archived after inactivity.
 "Activity" is defined as sending a message, unarchiving a thread, or changing the auto-archive time.

-To archive or unarchive a thread, use the <DocsLink path="class/ThreadChannel?scrollTo=setArchived" /> method and pass in a boolean parameter:
+To archive or unarchive a thread, use the <DocsLink path="class/ThreadChannel?scrollTo=setArchived" type="method" /> method and pass in a boolean parameter:

 <!-- eslint-skip -->